zturtleman/ioq3/README.md

 ##Compiling the engine
 * Enter the directory where MFArena's source is cloned (downloaded via git).
 * Besure you have install the game assets for MFArena.
-* Make sure your system has the SDL-dev libraries (including SDL2) installed.
+* Make sure your system has the SDL2-dev libraries installed.
 * Open a console, and type 'make'.
 * After the engine compiled successfully, copy (or move) files 'mfaded.*', 'mfarena.*' and 'renderer_opengl*.so' from 'build/release-linux-*' back to the directory where you install MFArena.
 * Run 'mfarena' (eg: ./mfarena.x86_64), and enjoy.